cdk8s-team/cdk8s/packages/cdk8s-cli/README.md

 ## import

+The `import` command generates constructs for Kubernetes objects.

-### Import Kubernetes API objects as constructs
+### Kubernetes API

-To generate constructs for all Kubernetes API objects of a certain version, use the `import` subcommand:
+To generate constructs for all Kubernetes API objects of a certain version, use:

 ```shell
 $ cdk8s import k8s
 ```

-By default, the import command will put your imports under `imports/` with constructs for each API object in the k8s spec.
+The import command will generate files under `imports/k8s.ts` with constructs for each API object in the Kubernetes spec.

+#### Specifying Kubernetes version

-The following example will import a specific version of the Kubernetes API objects:
+Use the `@version` notation to import a specific Kubernetes version:

 ```shell
 $ cdk8s import k8s@1.16.0